Unrequited love: Route to unrequited love

-'Platonic friendships provide a fertile soil for unrequited love'.
+"Platonic friendships provide a fertile soil for unrequited love."
 Thus the object of unrequited love is often a friend or acquaintance, someone regularly encountered in the workplace, during the course of work, school or other activities involving large groups of people.
 This creates an awkward situation in which the admirer has difficulty in expressing their true feelings, a fear that revelation of feelings might invite rejection, cause embarrassment or might end all access to the beloved, as a romantic relationship may be inconsistent with the existing association.

-Unrequited love victims

-The inability of the unrequited lover to express or declare their love often leads to negative feelings such as depression, low self-esteem, anxiety and rapid mood swings between depression and euphoria.

-Rejecters
+Rejectors

-'There are two bad sides to unrequited love, but only one is made familiar by our culture' – that of the lover, not the rejector.
-In fact, research suggests that the object of unrequited affection experiences a variety of negative emotions on a par with those of the suitor, including anxiety, frustration, and guilt.
-As Freud long since pointed out, 'when a woman sues for love, to reject and refuse is a distressing part for a man to play'.
+"There are two bad sides to unrequited love, but only one is made familiar by our culture"—that of the lover, not the rejector.
+In fact, research suggests that the object of unrequited affection experiences a variety of negative emotions exceeding those of the suitor, including anxiety, frustration, and guilt.
+As Freud pointed out, "when a woman sues for love, to reject and refuse is a distressing part for a man to play".

 Advantages

 Unrequited love has long been depicted as noble, an unselfish and stoic willingness to accept suffering.
 Literary and artistic depictions of unrequited love may depend on assumptions of social distance that have less relevance in western, democratic societies with relatively high social mobility and less rigid codes of sexual fidelity.
 Nonetheless, the literary record suggests a degree of euphoria in the feelings associated with unrequited love, which has the advantage as well of carrying none of the responsibilities of mutual relationships: certainly, "rejection, apparent or real, may be the catalyst for inspired literary creation... 'the poetry of frustration'."

 Eric Berne considered that "the man who is loved by a woman is lucky indeed, but the one to be envied is he who loves, however little he gets in return.
-How much greater is Dante gazing at Beatrice than Beatrice walking by him in apparent disdain".
+How much greater is Dante gazing at Beatrice than Beatrice walking by him in apparent disdain."